Auguste de Marmont: Bourbon service

 Marmont stayed loyal to the restored Bourbon king Louis XVIII during the Hundred Days, and following Waterloo, voted in favour of the execution of Marshal Ney.

-He was made a Peer of France and a major-general of the royal guard, and in 1820, a knight of the Order of the Holy Spirit and a grand officer of the Order of St Louis.
+He was made a Peer of France and a major-general of the royal guard, and in 1820, a knight of the Order of the Holy Spirit and a grand officer of the Order of Saint Louis.
 He was the major-general of the guard on duty in July 1830 during the July Revolution and was ordered to put down with a strong hand any opposition to the July Ordinances.
-Himself opposed to the court policy, he nevertheless tried to do his duty, and only gave up the attempt to suppress the revolution when it became clear that his troops were outmatched.
-This brought more obloquy upon him, and Charles X even ordered him under arrest, saying:
+Himself opposed to the court policy, he nevertheless tried to do his duty and only gave up the attempt to suppress the revolution when it became clear that his troops were outmatched.
+This brought more obloquy upon him, and Charles X even ordered him arrested, saying:

 Marmont accompanied the king into exile and forfeited his marshalate.
 His desire to return to France was never gratified and he wandered in central and eastern Europe, settling finally in Vienna, where he was well received by the Austrian government.
 Strangely, he was made tutor to the Duke of Reichstadt, the young man who had once for a few weeks been styled Napoleon II.
 Despite his long friendship with Napoleon, by this time the verb "raguser"—derived from his title, the Duke of Ragusa—was a household word in France that meant "to betray".
 Thirty years later, as an old man living in Venice, little children in the street would point and say, "There goes the man who betrayed Napoleon."
-He died at Venice in March 1852, the last living Napoleonic marshal.
+He died in Venice in March 1852, the last living Napoleonic marshal.